qmk/qmk_firmware/keyboards/dz60/keymaps/jacko_keys/readme.md

 * Fn is still sticky and needs pressing to exit the layer shift.
 * Right control enters the extended shift layer.
 * Right alt enters the special shift layer.
-* Right win enters the user shift layer.

 ### Extended Shift Layer
 * Fn exits the extended shift layer.
 * Right alt/win/control/slash form mouse movement block.
 * Period is left mouse button.
 * Right shift is right mouse button.
-* Caps lock is shifted tab and with tab can do form navigation.
 * All left modifiers are normal with no one shot sticky.
 * Enter and backspace are themselves.
 * Backslash is keyboard reset.